 Philipsburg, like Anaconda, was built around mining, but when the mines closed in the 80s, Philipsburg was able to transition into a popular tourist destination.
 During the summer, carloads of tourists from Missoula make the 90-minute drive to wander the historic town’s picturesque streets.
 It’s tiny: you can walk across the whole town in about fifteen minutes, not including the time spent ducking into little cafes and shops.

-Great Beers and a Missed Concert
+Great Beers & A Missed Concert

 The Philipsburg Brewing Company has made a name for itself over the last few years, as their cans have been getting distributed throughout the state.
 Nothing beats drinking at the source, though, so one of the first things we did after parking in downtown Philipsburg was march up the hill to the brewery’s secondary location (the main taproom is in the center of town).